Home

 • "Verily I say unto you, whosoever shall not Receive the Kingdom of God as a little Child, shall in no wise enter therein."

-Receiving is an outward sign of our accepting God's laws as our own.
-Those not moved of the Spirit may wrest or twist God's word, or rationalize them away, or deny their importance to us today, but he that receives His word in humbled.
-In rejecting the word of God men show they have ultimately denied Christ.
-Those who believe are the blessed of God, but the point is that no one will truly "believe" except God gives them faith that they will believe.
+Receiving is an outward sign of the Spirit in us moving us to accepting God's laws as our own.
+Those not moved of the Spirit may wrest or twist God's Word, or rationalize them away, or deny their importance to us today, but he that receives His Word in humbled by the experience.
+In rejecting the Word of God men show they have ultimately denied Christ.
+Those who believe, are the blessed of God.
+The point is, no one will truly "believe" except God gives them faith that they will believe.
+The words faith and belief are practically synonymous.

 Hebrews 12:2